rahulrao9/StockPricePrediction_SARIMAX/README.md

 # Stock Price Prediction and Strategy
 ## Overview
-Welcome to the StockPricePrediction_SARIMAX repository!
+Welcome to the Stock Price Prediction using SARIMAX repository!
 This project is a comprehensive exploration of stock price prediction and the formulation of winning trading strategies.
 We leverage SARIMAX for close price prediction and employ a wide array of features for improved forecasting accuracy.

 ## Data
 We work with a dataset provided in the train.csv file, which contains crucial financial information such as open, close, volume, and a strategy column.